hanswenzel/artg4tkhybrid/README.md

 # build Opticks
-We want to build opticks with exactly the same tools that we want to build artg4tk later on.
+We want to build opticks with exactly the same tools that we use to build artg4tk later on.
+      cat > setup_test.sh << EOF
       export TOP_DIR=${PWD}
       source /cvmfs/larsoft.opensciencegrid.org/products/setup
       setup larsoft v09_74_00 -qe20:prof